 When restoring data, you would decide between creating a new database and importing the backup into it or emptying the existing database and replacing it with the backup data.

 Manual Database Backups and Restoration Using cPanel File Manager Tool

 A simpler option supported by most quality WordPress hosting providers is a single-click backup button in the Files section of the interface.
 Restoring the data is similarly a single-click process with this method.

 The Best Way to Back Up and Restore WordPress Files

 The strongest solution is to make WordPress backups part of an integrated site support and maintenance plan.
-It’s the kind of plan you can get from WPSitePlan, combining off-site backups, uptime monitoring in real time that allows immediate data restoration, daily database optimization, daily security scans, malware removal and a host of other features to keep your WordPress site functioning at peak efficiency.
-Contact our team today at (866) 956-2330 and discover how WPSitePlan can help you get the most from your WordPress site.
+It’s the kind of plan you can get from WPSitePlan, combining off-site backups, uptime monitoring in real time that allows immediate data restoration, daily database optimization, daily security scans, WordPress malware removal and a host of other features to keep your WordPress site functioning at peak efficiency.
+Contact our team today at (866) 956-2330 and discover how our WordPress experts at WPSitePlan can help you get the most from your WordPress site.